 Add the business benefits – as a St. Kitts and Nevis citizen, you’re exempt from all income, capital gains, inheritance and gift taxes – and you’ve got a very attractive proposition.

 So let’s consider the requirements.
-Second citizenship with St. Kitts and Nevis is a simple process, and takes as little as three months from start to finish.
-There are two investment options – either a non-refundable donation of USD 250,000 into a government fund, or USD 400,000 into real estate.
+Second citizenship with St. Kitts and Nevis is a simple process, and takes just six months from start to finish.
+There are two investment options – either a non-refundable donation of USD 150,000 into a government fund, or USD 400,000 into real estate.
 You can resell this after only five years to recuperate your investment – and your citizenship is still guaranteed for life.

 St. Kitts and Nevis citizenship is an investment in the rest of your life, and the life of future generations – for only USD 400,000 for five years.
 Put like that, it’s little wonder the programme has become the blueprint for other citizenship-by-investment programmes all over the world.

 Grenada relaunched their new-and-improved second citizenship programme in 2013, and it has quickly become a major competitor for longer-running programmes like St. Kitts and Nevis.

 As with St. Kitts and Nevis, Grenadian citizenship has huge implications for global mobility.
 As of January 2017, the Grenadian passport entitles you to travel to more than 120 countries on visa-free or visa-on-arrival terms.
 The Republic of China is an especially noteworthy inclusion on that list, as only 11 nationalities worldwide can access China visa-free.

 Even more noteworthy is Grenada’s status as a US treaty nation, allowing Grenadian citizens to apply for the US E2 Investor Visa.
 While Grenadian citizenship is no guarantee you’ll secure the E2 visa, if you do you’ll be entitled to live and work in the US for an additional investment of only USD 100,000.
 That could be a golden ticket onto American soil.